eclipse-orbit/orbit/README.md

     # update the build feature with your bundle
     $EDITOR ../../releng/aggregationfeature/feature.xml

-    # add, commit the recipe to Git and push it up for review
+    # add, commit the recipe to Git and push to Gerrit for review
+    git add .; git commit -m "Added org.example.foo 1.2.3"
+    # NOTE: Please ensure you push using the following command so that you don't bypass the code review:
+    git push origin HEAD:refs/for/master